r3vn/badKarma/readme.md

 <img align="left" src="https://github.com/r3vn/badKarma/blob/master/assets/images/icon.png?raw=true">

-badKarma is a python3 GTK+ toolkit that aim to assist penetrations testers during all the network infrastructure penetration testing activity phases.
+badKarma is a python3 GTK+ toolkit that aim to assist penetration testers during all the network infrastructure penetration testing activity phases.
 It allow testers to save time by having point-and-click access to their toolkits, launch them against single or multiple targets and interacte with them through semplified GUIs or Terminals.

 Every task's output is logged under a session file in order to help during reporting phase or in a possible incident response scenario.